-The signs of water damaged on a phone can wreak havoc on both your personal and professional life.
-Unfortunately, water damage can not only make your phone temporarily inoperable, but it can also void its warranty, unless you have arranged for an accidental damage protection or additional warranty coverage.
-If you have reason to believe your cell phone has incurred water damage, but you are not sure, there’s one sign in particular you can look for to determine the true state of your phone.
+The signs of water damage on a phone can wreak havoc on both your personal and professional life.
+Unfortunately, water damage can not only make your phone temporarily inoperable, but it can also void its warranty unless you have arranged for accidental damage protection or additional warranty coverage.
+If you have reason to believe your cell phone has incurred water damage, but you are not sure, there’s one sign, in particular, you can look for to determine the true state of your phone.

-Here’s how to look for the sign of water damage on your phone:
+Here’s how to look for signs of water damage on your phone:

 Step 1: Open the Back Casing